Contributors

 Named one of Variety’s “Ten Storytellers to Watch,” Matthew Baker is the author of the story collections Why Visit America (Henry Holt, 2020) and Hybrid Creatures (LSU Press, 2018), and the children’s novel Key Of X, originally published as If You Find This (Little, Brown, 2015).
 Stories have appeared in publications such as The New York Times Magazine, The Paris Review, American Short Fiction, One Story, Electric Literature, and Conjunctions, and anthologies including Best of the Net and Best American Science Fiction and Fantasy.
 Born in the Great Lakes region of the United States, Mx.
 Baker currently lives in Iceland. | @mwektaehtabr

-Tyler Barton‘s debut full-length book of fiction, Eternal Night at the Nature Museum, is forthcoming from Sarabande Books (2021).
-He’s the author of The Quiet Part Loud (2019), winner of the Turnbuckle Chapbook Contest from Split Lip Press.
+Tyler Barton is the author of Eternal Night at the Nature Museum (Sarabande Books, 2021) and The Quiet Part Loud (Split Lip Press, 2019) which won the Turnbuckle Chapbook Contest.
 Now an event producer for FEAR NO LIT, a literary organization he co-founded with Erin Dorney, he has organized and hosted live readings, workshops, and literary experiences for 8+ years.
 His short fiction has been published widely in journals and magazines such as Kenyon ReviewSubtropicsThe Iowa Review, Gulf Coast, Cincinnati Review, Copper Nickel and others.
 Stories from Eternal Night at the Nature Museum have been awarded prizes and honors from Kenyon Review, Phoebe Journal, The Chicago Review of Books, Best of the Net, and Best Small Fictions 2020.
 As a literary advocate, he offers free writing workshops for residents of assisted living communities and long-term care facilities.

 Jordan Calhoun is a writer in New York City.
 His forthcoming book Piccolo Is Black is a celebration of the common adaptations we made while non-diverse pop culture helped us form identities.
 He holds a B.A. in Sociology and Criminal Justice, B.S. in Psychology with a minor in Japanese, and an M.P.A. in Public and Nonprofit Management and Policy.
 He is currently the editor in chief of Lifehacker. | Instagram @JordanMCalhoun | Twitter @JordanMCalhoun